Compensation Committee Charter

 The following shall be the common recurring activities of the Committee in carrying out its purposes.
 These activities are set forth as a guide with the understanding that the Committee may diverge from this guide as appropriate given the circumstances.

-- Review and approve the corporate goals and objectives relevant to the compensation of the CEO.
+- Review with the Board and approve the corporate goals and objectives relevant to the compensation of the CEO.

 - At least annually, at a meeting to which all independent directors are invited, evaluate the CEO's performance as measured against the goals and objectives outlined above.